 Investors use fundamental analysis with other asset classes such as bonds, commodities, and alternative investments.
 Regardless of the asset class, the objective is always the same — to determine the intrinsic value of the underlying asset.

 If the asset is trading below its intrinsic value, the investor would be inclined to buy the security based on the fact that it’s undervalued.
+This can be a foundation of day trading futures strategies.

 Technical analysis uses a completely different method.
 It’s a trading approach designed to evaluate investment flows and trading opportunities by analyzing statistical trends.